Photo by kieferpix/iStock / Getty Images

 I specialize in working with couples and relationships.
 Having trained in marriage and family therapy, I really enjoy and am passionate about having more than one person in the room.
 Therapy tends be most effective when we can have as many relevant people involved as possible.
 That being said, I understand oftentimes just one person in a relationship is able to participate in therapy and that's okay.
 I work with clients wherever they are in their relationship and their therapeutic journey.

 There are many approaches to working with couples and relationships in a therapeutic setting.
-My main approach is Emotion-Focused Couples Therapy, though we may sometimes add in components of the Gottman Method of Relationship Therapy, mindfulness, and experiential therapy.
+My main approach is Emotion-Focused Couples Therapy.

 THe importance of emotion